jitsi/jibri/README.md

 is pressed.
 Once a jibri connects successfully, the user will instead be prompted to enter a stream key.

-**Note**: Make sure to update Jibri's `config.json` appropriately to match any config done above.
+**Note**: Make sure to update Jibri's `jibri.conf` appropriately to match any config done above.

 ## Start Jibri

-Once you have configured `config.json`, start the jibri service:
+Once you have configured `jibri.conf`, start the jibri service:

 ```bash
 sudo systemctl restart jibri